nalchi-net/nalchi/README.md

 See <https://nalchi-net.github.io/nalchi/> for the full API reference.

+## C# binding

+If you want to use nalchi with C#, you can with [NalchiSharp](https://github.com/nalchi-net/NalchiSharp), the C# binding of nalchi.

+Don't forget to bring the C++ shared libraries too, without it the binding won't work.

 # Build

 nalchi supports either building with the stand-alone version of GameNetworkingSockets or Steamworks SDK version of it.